About Us

 Co-Executive Director, Communications and Outreach Lead

 Chanelle Beatrice (she/her) is a founding member of Feminitt Caribbean.
-She is a queer and radical feminist passionate about reducing inequalities and its impact specifically in the area of Gender-Based Violence.
+She is a queer and radical feminist passionate about reducing inequalities and its impact specifically in the area of gender-based violence.

 She currently works to advance the rights of LGBTQIA people in the Caribbean.
 She uses media and communication as a pathway toward achieving gender justice in the region.